 They Must Be on Board When the Ship Is in Operation

-Some workers whose employers operate seafaring ships may not contribute to a vessel’s functions or go out to sea on the boat.
-Their injuries likely would not fall under this act.
+Injured workers whose employers operate seafaring ships may not contribute to a vessel’s functions or go out to sea on the boat.
+Their job injuries likely would not fall under this act.

 They Must Spend a Significant Amount of Time Working on the Vessel